jtbnz/ESPHome-yaml-share/README.md

 ### chair-display.yaml - Advanced LVGL Touch Display

 The `chair-display.yaml` configuration is designed for an ESP32-S3 based touch display system with LVGL (Light and Versatile Graphics Library) integration.
-This appears to be a custom chair-mounted display panel with advanced graphics capabilities.
+This is used as a custom chair-mounted display panel with advanced graphics capabilities.

 #### Key Features:
 - **Hardware Platform**: ESP32-S3 DevKitC-1 with PSRAM support